grafana/beyla/docs/sources/setup/kubernetes.md

 - `CAP_SYS_ADMIN` is required to install most of the eBPF probes, because Beyla tracks system calls
 - `CAP_SYS_PTRACE` is required so that Beyla is able to look into the processes namespaces and inspect the executables.
 Beyla doesn't use `ptrace`, but for some of the operations it does require this capability
 - `CAP_SYS_RESOURCE` is required only on kernels **< 5.11** so that Beyla can increase the amount of locked memory available
+- `CAP_NET_RAW` is required for using installing socket filters, which are used as a fallback for `kretprobes` for HTTP requests

 In addition to these Linux capabilities, many Kubernetes versions include [AppArmour](https://kubernetes.io/docs/tutorials/security/apparmor/), which tough policies adds additional restrictions to unprivileged containers.
 By [default](https://github.com/moby/moby/blob/master/profiles/apparmor/template.go), the AppArmour policy restricts the use of `mount` and the access to `/sys/fs/` directories.
 Beyla uses the BPF Linux file system to store pinned BPF maps, for communication among the different BPF programs.
 For this reason, Beyla either needs to `mount` a BPF file system, or write to `/sys/fs/bpf`, which are both restricted.